geocoder-php/Geocoder/README.md

 // "country"    => string(6) "France"
 ```

-Once you've called this method, the `geocoder` contains information that you can query with the following getters:
+The `geocode()` method returns a `Geocoded` result object with the following API, this object also implements the `ArrayAccess` interface:

 * `getCoordinates()` will return an array with `latitude` and `longitude` values;
 * `getLatitude()` will return the `latitude` value;